Benefits Classes & Eligibility

 • Ensure legal compliance across states and worker types

-• Clear and simple workflow for all usecases
+• Clear and simple workflow for all use cases

 With the problem in mind, we asked: